sparkflows/sparkflows-docs/docs/tutorials/analytics/transaction-data-analytics.rst

 Analysing using Graph
 ---------------------

-It helps to analyse using the graph with graph grouped by column brand and count.
+It helps to analyse using the graph grouped by column brand and count.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^